chenyuxicode/test_flask-1/README.md

 # test_flask

 1. Set up Flask app
-2. Make simple JWT auth at /youhu_user/auth
+2. Make simple JWT auth at /yuhu_user/auth
 3. Secure it with SSL certificate from LetsEncrypt
+4. Make user to check Ethereum balance with Web3py
-4. PR it to this repo
+5. PR it to this repo